First Conte government: Public health

-The parties have pledged to reform the public health system to minimize inefficiencies and wastefulness of resources.
-The government contract features the digitalization of the public health system, enhanced transparency, improved governance in the pharmaceutical sector, centralization of purchases, fight against corruption, new procedures for the accreditation of private clinics, implementation of tele-medicine and improvement of home care.
+The governing parties pledged to reform the public health system to minimise inefficiencies and wastefulness of resources.
+The government contract featured the digitalisation of the public health system, enhanced transparency, improved governance in the pharmaceutical sector, centralisation of purchases, fight against corruption, new procedures for the accreditation of private clinics, implementation of tele-medicine, and improvement of home care.
 The parties envisioned a health system mostly supported by the fiscal system, with minimal contribution from the patients.
 They also pledged to reduce the waiting times for a specialist visit or for emergency care in public hospitals.

 Public water

-The parties intend to practically implement the result of the 2011 referendum on public water, which resulted in the repeal of the law allowing the privatization of water services.
-The parties pledged to guarantee the quality of public water in all the municipalities by improving the water transport network, minimizing the leaks and replacing old pipelines that may still contain asbestos and lead.
+The parties intend to practically implement the result of the 2011 Italian referendums on public water, which resulted in the repeal of the law allowing the privatisation of water services.
+The parties pledged to guarantee the quality of public water in all the municipalities by improving the water transport network, minimising the leaks and replacing old pipelines that may still contain asbestos and lead.

-Agriculture, fishing and Made in Italy
+Agriculture, fishing, and Made in Italy

-The coalition intends to promote a reform of the Common Agricultural Policy of the European Union in a way that supports the Italian agriculture, but at the same time protects landscape and water resources and guarantees food safety.
+The coalition intended to promote a reform of the Common Agricultural Policy of the European Union in a way that supports the Italian agriculture but at the same time protects landscape and water resources and guarantees food safety.
 Small-scale agriculture and fishing should also be protected and the typical and traditional local productions should be safeguarded.
 Furthermore, the parties intend to promote the national productions within the trading treaties between the European Union and other countries and to protect the Made in Italy brand through proper labeling.

-Environment, green economy and circular economy
+Environment, green economy, and circular economy

-The parties pledged to increase the public awareness about environmental issues and enforce measures of prevention and maintenance of the environment in order to mitigate the risk related to landslides, hydrogeology and floods.
-They also plan to devote special attention to the issues raised by climate change and pollution.
-They intend to promote a green economy and support research, innovation and training for ecology-related employment to increase the competitiveness and sustainability of the industry and reduce the dependence on fossil fuels.
-They also intend to promote a circular economy for a sustainable waste management based on enhanced recycling and regeneration.
-Finally, the parties plan to arrest land consumption through strategies of urban renewal, retrofit of private and public buildings and infrastructure, with increase of energy efficiency and the promotion of distributed energy generation.
+The parties pledged to increase the public awareness about environmental issues and enforce measures of prevention and maintenance of the environment in order to mitigate the risk related to landslides, hydrogeology, and floods.
+They also planned to devote special attention to the issues raised by climate change and pollution.
+They intended to promote a green economy and support research, innovation, and training for ecology-related employment to increase the competitiveness and sustainability of the industry and reduce the dependence on fossil fuels.
+They also intended to promote a circular economy for a sustainable waste management based on enhanced recycling and regeneration.
+Finally, the parties planned to arrest land consumption through strategies of urban renewal and retrofit of private and public buildings and infrastructure, with increase of energy efficiency and the promotion of distributed energy generation.